4.39 from 13 votes

-Butter Basted Halibut with Lemon Braised Baby Vegetables
+Halibut with Lemon Braised Vegetables

-Jump to Recipe
+Jump to Recipe ▼

 This Post May Contain Affiliate Links.
 Please Read My Disclosure

-Halibut is on the pricey side, so feel free to substitute another mild white fish such as cod for this dish.
+• Halibut is on the pricey side, so feel free to substitute another mild white fish, such as cod, for this dish.

-More fish recipes you’ll love:
+More halibut recipes you’ll love:

-4.30 from 17 votes
+4.39 from 13 votes

-Butter Basted Halibut with Lemon Braised Baby Vegetables
+Halibut with Lemon Braised Vegetables

 Prep Time: 15 minutes